-An Open Minded Generation of Chinese Men
+An Open-Minded Generation of Chinese Men

-Let’s face it, China has got one of the strictest cultures in the world but that won’t stop its populace from embracing a new fashion sense through the years.
+Let’s face it, China has got one of the strictest cultures in the world but that won’t stop its population from embracing a new fashion sense through the years.
 The younger generation today is quite experimental and that shows in their dress code where the distinction between male and female apparel categories is often blurred.

 Consumers today also do not have a fixed idea of what’s in and what’s out.
 So, anything may sell at any given time.
 The key is in your marketing and how fast you can adapt based on the current fad.
-It’s also important to take note that Chinese consumers are big on foreign brands but also remember that domestic products have a stable position in the market space.
+It’s also important to take note that Chinese men are big on foreign brands but also remember that domestic products have a stable position in the market space.

 A New Fashion Trend

 Remember Yuppies?
-Well, just a decade or so ago, yuppies, or young urban professionals, were always seen wearing business casual attire or suits.
+Well, just a decade or so ago, yuppies, or young urban employees, were always seen wearing business casual attire or suits.
 That’s no longer the case today, at least for most of the time.

 This brings us to a hot topic in Chinese men’s fashion today – street fashion.
-With the popularity of DouYin today, which is the Chinese TikTok, this brand of fashion has gone viral and is completely a sales driver.
+With the popularity of Douyin today, which is the Chinese TikTok, this brand of fashion has gone viral and is completely a sales driver.